glygen-glycan-data/GREET/README.md

                 # Optionally identifies and records the least significant feature to be removed.

             * Result Compilation: Stores collected metrics in dictionaries for further analysis or visualization.

         Returns:
             * If rm_enz_exp is False: Dictionaries containing precision-recall data and recall at specified precision thresholds.
             * If rm_enz_exp is True: Same as above, plus the name of the least significant feature to be potentially removed.

+# app.py
+1. Defining Classifiers
+    *   Purpose: This snippet defines a list of machine learning model names and corresponding classifier objects.
+It then maps each model name to its classifier using a dictionary ml_names_classi.
+    *   Usage: This is useful for initializing and organizing multiple models that will be used in the analysis pipeline.